-And most importantly, you can reuse all those glass jar and pots you are keeping for years in the corner of the kitchen.
+Most importantly, you can reuse all those empty boxes, glass jar and pots you are keeping for years in the corner of the kitchen.

 Easy homemade vanilla extract